 The second possible explanation of the lack of recorded mortalities due to entanglement is that affected animals are dying at sea or otherwise away from areas where they might be detected [4,8,44,45].
 Entanglement in a large entangling material, such as a trawl netting fragment, has been proven to increase the energy expenditure of affected animals, increase the time they spend at sea, and decrease the depth and duration of foraging dives, all of which could lead to reductions in health or survival and cause them to perish away from the scientific eye [43,45,46].
 Internal entanglement injuries from swallowed and embedded hooks are also likely to go undetected and unrecorded.
 Three animals in the Oregon stranding record had hooks in their stomach and esophagus, but no external signs of entanglement, and one individual was found with a hook in the stomach and the attached flasher wedged in the esophagus, demonstrating that animals impacted by embedded hooks may have sustained severe injuries without showing any observable evidence of entanglement until necropsy [47].
 Likewise, animals entangled in derelict fishing gear are unlikely to be discovered until the gear is recovered, so the impact of these entanglement mortalities is likely underestimated [48].
-At-sea mortality, internal injuries, and derelict gear, are just a few types of entanglement-related mortality unlikely to be accurately documented and included in published entanglement rates, further demonstrating that both the rates and impacts of entanglement are likely underestimated in any published rate.
+At-sea mortality, internal injuries, and derelict gear, are just a few types of entanglement-related mortality unlikely to be accurately documented and included in published entanglement rates.

 The age, size, and foraging experience of the sea lion may dictate the materials they become entangled in, and therefore the outcome of the entanglement [8,49,50].
 The high proportion of entangled Steller juveniles exhibiting flashers and rubber bands may be a function of their age: rubber bands may be too small to entangle a large adult, and flasher entanglement is a sign of a risky foraging behavior - depredating salmon troll fisheries.
 The small number of unidentifiable entangling materials on juveniles may be because of their smaller size, which causes the material to sit on the surface of the skin where it can be easily identified.
 This may also explain the large number of unidentifiable entangling materials on adult males, whose considerable seasonal growth [51] could have caused entanglements to bury deep into the flesh where they are not readily observed [43].
 Age and body size therefore impact both the entangling materials an individual is likely to encounter, and the severity of the wound caused by that entanglement.